READER QUESTIONS ABOUT A GOOD SOLDIER

 What happened to all your exes?
 Did Ryan ever come out of the closet?

 Jack is divorced, lives in Pennsylvania, and works as an accountant.
 I haven’t seen him in a few years but we talk over Facebook.
 Ryan lives in New York City and did indeed come out of the closet after college.
 We continue to suffer from strange coincidences but don’t talk.
-Nick became a civil engineer as he planned.
-He got married, and like most of my childhood friends, remains in the D.C. area.
 Jesse went into IT and lives and plays hockey in Chicago.
 We are still good friends.
-Interestingly, none of my exes have kids!

 How does your mother’s life and death still impact you today?